Pigeon River (Tennessee–North Carolina): History

-The floods following the series of storms spawned by Hurricanes Frances and Ivan in September 2004 have changed the character of the river.
+The floods following the series of storms spawned by Hurricanes Frances and Ivan in September 2004 have changed the character of the river, with additional damage in 2024 from Hurricane Helene.
 The rains lasted days and flooding was severe.
 Portions of the towns of Canton and Clyde were completely underwater, and there was significant damage to a large portion of both towns.
 Farther upstream the water levels reached unprecedented levels.
 Part of Interstate 40 collapsed into the river gorge because of the force of the floodwaters.
 This began when trees on the hill beside the highway fell in the river, followed by the soil the trees had held in place.
 The shoulder gave way, and a guardrail ended up just hanging.

 A large paper mill (once part of Champion International Paper and now the Blue Ridge Paper Company) in Canton was the primary source of considerable dioxin and particulate matter pollution discharged into the Pigeon River.
 The pollution situation in the river became a minor issue in the campaign for the 1988 Presidential election.
 As Al Gore started his first run for the Presidency, Newsweek magazine reported that Gore was pressured by North Carolina Senator Terry Sanford and Congressman Jamie Clarke to ease up on his campaign against Champion's wastewater discharges into the Pigeon River.
 According to Newsweek, Gore complied with their request, writing to the United States Environmental Protection Agency to oppose tighter water pollution control requirements.
 This issue came up again during the 2000 Presidential election.